MicrosoftDocs/visualstudio-docs/subscriptions/microsoft-365-apps-for-enterprise.md

 ## Frequently asked questions

-### Q: I have a three year Visual Studio subcription.
+### Q: I have a three year Visual Studio subscription.
 Is the Microsoft 365 apps for Enterprise benefit available for the full length of that subscription?
 A:  No.  The Microsoft 365 offer is a 12-month trial.
 You can activate it at any time within the term of your Visual Studio subscription.

 ## Support resources